Reward Redistribution for CVaR MDPs using a Bellman Operator on L-infinity: Acknowledgments

 The authors would like to thank Harley Wiltzer and Borna Sayedana for their feedback on an early draft of this paper.
-We would also like to thank Kaustubh Mani, Niki Howe, Ryan D'Orazio, Arnav Jain, Nima Akbarzadeh, Yudong Luo, Tianwei Ni and Glen Berseth for helpful discussions and insightful suggestions.
-Erick Delage is partially supported by the Canadian Natural Sciences and Engineering Research Council [Grant RGPIN-2022-05261].
+We would also like to thank Nima Akbarzadeh, Kaustubh Mani, Niki Howe, Ryan D'Orazio, Arnav Jain, Yudong Luo, Tianwei Ni and Glen Berseth for helpful discussions and insightful suggestions.
+Aneri Muni was partially funded by IVADO through its Machine Learning regroupement.
+Erick Delage was partially supported by the Canadian Natural Sciences and Engineering Research Council [Grant RGPIN-2022-05261] and by the Canada Research Chair program [950-230057].